While you build your survey, you have two survey design options:

 Here is a list of pros for open-ended questions for the survey design team.

 Unsure of the exact answer categories to list for your question?
 This is one of the benefits of free text boxes.

 Everyone loves data visualization and graphical displays of data.
-Collecting open-ended responses provides the survey writer with the flexibility to create a word or image cloud based on responses.
+Collecting open-ended responses provide the survey writer with the flexibility to create a word or image cloud based on responses.

-Word counts tally the number of times a specific word was typed in the open-ended comment box (e.g., did you know 67% of customers mentioned the sales rep Dan S. when asked about what they liked best about buying from Company Inc.)
+Word counts tally the number of times a specific term was typed in the open-ended comment box (e.g., did you know 67% of customers mentioned the sales rep Dan S. when asked about what they liked best about buying from Company Inc.).

 Is the open-ended comment positive or negative?
-Sentiment analysis helps measure this for the analyst rather that relying on radio button selections with no context.
+Sentiment analysis helps measure this for the analyst rather than relying on radio button selections with no context.

-A con of using closed-ended questions is running the risk you forget to list an important category for selection.
+A con of using closed-ended questions runs the risk of forgetting to list an important category for selection.
 If you head down this close-ended path, always include an "other" if warranted.

 Cons of Using Open-Ended Questions for the Survey Writer